Strengthen Calvin’s Mission in Education

 For 27 years, Jim Bratt has been helping Calvin students discover themselves as leaders.
 Teaching them how to ask questions at the heart of the matter.
-A Yale-educated historian, a two-time Fulbright scholar, and recipient of the college’s highest teaching award, Bratt doesn’t tire of engaging with students in the "seemingly inefficient process of searching and learning."
+A Yale-educated historian, a two-time Fulbright scholar, and recipient of the university’s highest teaching award, Bratt doesn’t tire of engaging with students in the "seemingly inefficient process of searching and learning."
 It’s a process he immerses himself in, "because it’s the true and proven way to wisdom."
 That’s why colleague Bill Romanowski calls Bratt "a teacher deeply entrenched in and committed to the Reformed enterprise.”

 “The ability to ask the meaningful questions that leaders ask comes from meeting lots of people who have demonstrated leadership in the past.
 Our students meet these leaders and their strong compelling visions in great works of art, in historical and religious texts, in science—and they encounter the contradictions among them, too.
 We want students to ask, ‘What do these people have to tell us?’
 Then they can bounce off them to come up with their own visions—while being aware that the best answers can go bad and that they’ll continually have to revise their own answers.”

 “I can’t do my work alone.
 There isn’t enough time.
 So my students get their hands on everything.
 Every paper I publish has multiple student co-authors.”